sulami/matcha/README.md

   `mysql@5` package that needs manual curating.
 Short of yanking releases, versions are meant to be append-only.
 - Workspaces.
 Need different versions of a package in different contexts?
-Create a workspace. `$PATH` gets pached a `workspace shell`, so that a workspace acts as a layer of package overrides.
-Workspaces are even stackable.
+Create a workspace. `$PATH` gets pached in a `workspace shell`, so that a workspace acts as a layer of package overrides.
+Workspaces are stackable, and "globally" installed packages are just another workspace.
 - Local registries.
 Want to manage a software that hasn't been packaged yet?
   Just add a registry TOML file from your disk, and it'll work just the same.